arnav43/TicTacToe_Project/README.md

 ## Overview

 An object-oriented implementation of the classic Tic-Tac-Toe game in C++, featuring a robust human-vs-AI mode.
-The AI uses the **Minimax algorithm** for optimal play.
+The AI uses the **Minimax algorithm with alpha-beta pruning** for mathematically perfect play, making it impossible to defeat.
 This project demonstrates advanced **OOP principles** and algorithmic programming.

 ---
-In other words, a fun project that implements OOP and algorithm integration :P
+In other words, a fun project that implements OOP and algorithm integration while guaranteeing you'll never beat the computer :P

 ---

 ## Features

-- Play against computer or a second human player via command line
+- Play against an **unbeatable AI opponent** or a second human player via command line
-- AI solves the game optimally using Minimax with alpha-beta pruning
+- AI achieves optimal play using Minimax with alpha-beta pruning - it never loses
-- Full input validation and friendly prompts
+- Full input validation and friendly user prompts
-- Clean, maintainable OOP code structure
+- Clean, maintainable OOP code structure following industry standards
 - Includes UML class diagram illustrating architecture

 ---